cwrenhold/advent-of-code-2023-go/README.md

 # Setup

 This project is using Go 1.22, and using a devcontainer if you're used to using things like that.
-This was initially created using [nvim-dev-container](https://codeberg.org/esensar/nvim-dev-container), and I'd recommend using that if you want to look around this project.
-This isn't set up to work with vscode's devcontainer, but this project should be very simple and not really need that if you have Go installed locally.
+For more information, I would recommend the following resources:

+- [devcontainer cli](https://github.com/devcontainers/cli) - This is a CLI for running dev containers.
+- [devc-nvim-commands](https://github.com/cwrenhold/devc-nvim-commands) - My own script to make it easier to use dev containers with neovim.